AER-RC/LBLRTM/README.md

 5. **Does LBLRTM include heavy molecule parameters (cross-sectional species)?**

-Heavy molecules (such as CCL4, F11, and others listed in Table II of the lblrtm_instruction manual) can be included in LBLRTM calculations by setting the `IXSECT` input variable to 1 and adding Record 2.2 or Record 3.7 to the LBLRTM `TAPE5`  An additional file (`FSCDXS`) and directory (`xs`) are required for these calculations and can be obtained from the LBLRTM example tar file (available on [RTWeb](http://rtweb.aer.com)).
+Heavy molecules (such as CCL4, F11, and others listed in Table II of the lblrtm_instruction manual) can be included in LBLRTM calculations by setting the `IXSECT` input variable to 1 and adding Record 2.2 or Record 3.7 to the LBLRTM `TAPE5`  An additional file (`FSCDXS`) and directory (`xs`) are required for these calculations and can be obtained from the [cross sections repository](https://github.com/AER-RC/cross-sections) (which is cloned with LBLRTM if the directions in the [Cloning][#cloning] section are followed) or from the LBLRTM example tar file (available in the [LBLRTM v12.10 Release](https://github.com/AER-RC/LBLRTM/releases/download/v12.10/lblrtm_v12.10_examples.tar)).

 6. **Format of external surface emissivity/reflectivity files**

-Sea surface spectral emissivity and reflectivity files are provided with the example (available on [RTWeb](http://rtweb.aer.com)).
+Sea surface spectral emissivity and reflectivity files are provided with the example (available in the [LBLRTM v12.10 Release](https://github.com/AER-RC/LBLRTM/releases/download/v12.10/lblrtm_v12.10_examples.tar)).
 The files must have the file names of `EMISSIVITY` and `REFLECTIVITY`.
 The format is as follows:

 | Parameter | Format | Description |
 | :--- | :---: | :--- |